arunkumar669/ExtraClass-Lesson/README.md

-Extra Class Lessons App
+# Extra Class Lessons App

-This project is a simple Vue.js application that allows users to browse lessons, add them to a cart, and complete an order.
+This project is a Vue.js application that allows users to browse lessons, add them to a cart, and complete an order.
+It includes searching, sorting, cart management, form validation, and communication with a backend API.

-Main Features:
+## Features

-Load lessons from the backend API
+- Load lessons from the backend API

-Search lessons by subject, location, price, or spaces
+- Search lessons by subject, location, price, or spaces

-Sort lessons by subject, location, price, or spaces
+- Sort lessons by subject, location, price, or spaces

-Add lessons to the cart (spaces decrease automatically)
+- Add lessons to the cart (spaces decrease automatically)

-Remove items from the cart (spaces increase back)
+- Remove lessons from the cart (spaces increase back)

-Simple checkout form with name and phone validation
+- Checkout form with name and phone validation

-Submit orders to the backend
+- Submit orders to the backend

-How to Run:
+## How to Run
+1. Install dependencies:

-Install all dependencies using: npm install
+   npm install

-Start the development server using: npm run serve
+2. Start the development server: npm run serve

-Build the production version using: npm run build
+3. Build the production version: npm run build

-API Used:
+## API Endpoints
 GET /lessons - returns all lessons
 POST /orders - sends the order information

-Validation:
+## Validation
-Name must contain letters and spaces only.
+- Name must contain letters and spaces only
-Phone must contain numbers only.
+- Phone must contain numbers only
-Checkout button is disabled until the form is valid and the cart is not empty.
+- Checkout button is enabled only when the form is valid and cart is not empty

-Configuration:
+## Configuration
-Set the API base link in your Vue app using this.$api.
+Set your API link in your Vue app using: this.$api

-Project Contents:
+## Project Contents

-App.vue: main application file
+- App.vue: main application file

-main.js: app entry point
+- main.js: app entry point

-public/index.html: main HTML file
+- public/index.html: main HTML file